 With that said, I am supportive of an effort to change Pennsylvania law to make DUIs punishable by ignition interlock – an effort MADD also champions.

-I am a Pittsburgh DUI Lawyer in both Pennsylvania and West Virginia (where you MUST have an ignition interlock device installed in order to participate in the state’s first-time offender program): Myriad Pennsylvania DUI clients have commented that they would far prefer to bear the cost and inconvenience of the ignition interlock if it meant they wouldn’t have to endure a license suspension (the way it is in West Virginia).
+I am a Pittsburgh DUI Lawyer in both Pennsylvania and West Virginia (where you MUST have an ignition interlock device installed in order to participate in the state’s first-time offender program).
+Myriad Pennsylvania DUI clients have commented that they would far prefer to bear the cost and inconvenience of the ignition interlock if it meant they wouldn’t have to endure a license suspension (the way it is in West Virginia).

-I’m a Pittsburgh DUI Lawyer for my clients first: And believe that a license suspension does nothing in most cases than further their legal troubles.
-Some have lost their jobs when they lost their licenses because they could no longer commute to and from their offices.
+I’m a Pittsburgh DUI Lawyer for my clients first: And believe that a license suspension does nothing more in most cases than further their legal troubles.
+Some clients have lost their jobs when they lost their licenses because they could no longer commute to and from their offices.
 And without a job, it’s tough to pay the fines and court costs associated with a DUI.

-I of course will acknowledge that DUI defendants aren’t victims – they chose to drink and then get behind the wheel.
+I, of course, will acknowledge that DUI defendants aren’t victims – they chose to drink and then get behind the wheel.
 However, making the system more difficult and costly to navigate does nothing- including for the cause of DUI prevention.

 But studies have proven that ignition interlock systems DO decrease drunk driving incidents.